Ajaingithub/Dockers/README.md

 # Developing Docker for

-## 1. exome sequencing
+## 1. Whole Genome Sequencing

 1. FASTQC
 2. GATK
 3. PICARD
+4. BWA
+5. ANNOVAR
+6. SAMTOOLS

 ## 2. Gene Regulatory Network (SCIENICPlus):

-it is install in the Conda environment
+it is install in the Conda environment scenicplus:amd64 is being designed for the linux environment
-We have made it for AMD64 and directly pushed to the Docker Hub.
-You can use

-### Docker
+### Docker on x86_64

-docker pull abhinavjain1993/wgs
+docker pull abhinavjain1993/wgs:amd64
-docker pull abhinavjain1993/scenicplus_docker:amd64
+docker pull abhinavjain1993/scenicplus:amd64

 #### For running docker in the arm64